 My dissertation explores “history culture” in British North America, specifically colonists’ historical memories of seventeenth-century Britain and their role in shaping late-colonial political culture, imperial identity, and the rhetoric of resistance during the imperial crisis.

 I also write about the intersections between the eighteenth century and our current political culture.
-In addition to The Junto, I have contributed to “Publick Occurrences 2.0” at Common-place and wrote a piece on young historians and social media for Readex’s quarterly publication and blog, which was included in the AHA’s weekly “What We’re Reading.”
+In addition to The Junto, I am the producer of ”The JuntoCast” and have contributed to “Publick Occurrences 2.0” at Common-place, the Journal of the American Revolution, and The Readex Report.
 I am also currently a Research Assistant at the Papers of Benjamin Franklin.